The World's Most Dangerous Selfies

 Those fins look sharp!

-Just one of the most dangerous fish in the sea.
+Just one of the most dangerous sea animals.
+No Biggie.

 Seriously, get back in the boat.